 I put in "Susan Stryker" as a keyword search and found these really cool book reviews for Trans/Queer related texts by the scholar, Reese Kelly.

 Now you need to embed the clip.
-To do this, you need to find the embed box (located on the right hand side under the video), highlight the embed text and copy it.
+To do this, you need to find the embed box (located on the right hand side in the gray box under the URL), highlight the embed text and copy it.

 b.
 Now go back to your entry and put your cursor on the place that you want to insert the youtube clip.
 Before pasting it in, make sure that you have changed the format (located above the insert image button) to none (away from rich text or covert line breaks).
 The embed